asleap/SeleniumVDCTestGroup/README.md

 # SeleniumVDCTestGroup
-Test group for virtual data center front-end with selenium tool
+Test group for virtual data center front-end and created VMs with selenium tool and ssh implemented with Python 3.